-Whether you are taking off for a weekend vacation or planning to spend the next two weeks on an exotic land, good planning will always be helpful.
+Whether you are taking off for a business trip to a Meeting Space in Chapel Hill NC or planning to spend the next two weeks on an exotic land, good planning will always be helpful.
 While it is a worthy adventure to pack your bags and simply leave on an unplanned road trip, this isn’t where your focus should be.

 Instead, you should try to plan your travel in such a way that you get to see all the popular destinations without getting too caught up in the charades.